-Disease prevention is something that everyone should be concerned about because while you may not be suffering from disease right now, this doesn’t mean you won’t in the future.
-No one can for sure predict when disease will strike, so your best bet is to do everything in your power to prevent it.
+Disease prevention is something that everyone should be concerned about.
+While you may not be suffering from disease right now, this doesn’t mean you won’t in the future.
+No one can for sure predict when a disease will strike, so your best strategy is to do everything in your power to prevent it.

 Digestive enzymes may help.
-Studies have shown a possible link between digestive enzymes and heart disease, so if heart health is an issue you are worried about, it’s something to consider.
+Studies have shown a possible link between digestive enzymes and heart disease, so if heart health is an issue you are worried about, it’s something worth considering.

-Additionally, we already know that eating more dietary fiber is associated with a lower risk factor for heart disease and since digestive enzymes can help make eating a high fiber diet more manageable, this is yet another reason they may assist with disease prevention.
+Additionally, we already know that eating more dietary fiber is associated with a lower risk of heart disease.
+Since digestive enzymes can help make eating a high-fiber diet more manageable, this is yet another reason they may assist with disease prevention.

-Likewise, if you body is able to properly utilize all the nutrients from the foods that you eat, especially the nutrient dense fresh fruits and vegetables, this could help you ward off other diseases as well such as cancer and inflammation.
+Furthermore, if your body is able to properly utilize all the nutrients from the food you eat, especially the nutrient-dense fresh fruits and vegetables, this could help you ward off other diseases as well, such as cancer and inflammation.

 10. Weight Loss

-Finally, don’t be surprised if supplementing with digestive enzymes assists with weight loss as well.
-While it may not help you directly lose weight, if you use the enzymes, have more energy and feel less bloated, this may increase the number of times you go to the gym to get in those workouts, or how active you are overall.
-And this can then lead to faster weight loss results.
+Finally, don’t be surprised if supplementing with digestive enzymes assists with weight loss.
+While it may not help you directly lose weight, if you consume enzymes, you’ll have more energy and feel less bloated.
+This may increase the number of times you go to the gym to get those workouts completed, or how active you are overall.
+This can then lead to faster weight loss results.

-This is a very powerful indirect benefit that digestive enzymes can have, so it should not be overlooked.
-Sometimes people are so quick to look at all of the fancy fat burners and concoctions out there for weight loss assistance and overlook some of the most basic of elements such as digestion.
+It’s a very powerful indirect benefit digestive enzymes can have, so it should not be overlooked.
+Sometimes people are so quick to look at all of the fancy fat burners and concoctions out there for weight loss assistance and overlook some of the most basic elements such as digestion.

-So there you have a closer look at 10 ways digestive enzymes can benefit you.
-If you are not yet including these in your supplement plan, now is the time to start.
-By using a quality product such as MassZymes it makes it quick and easy for you to get what you need so that you can stop worrying about it and get on with your day.
+There, you’ve had a closer look at 10 ways digestive enzymes can benefit you.
+If you are not including these in your supplement plan, now is the time to start.
+By using a quality product such as MassZymes, it makes it quick and easy to get what you need so you can stop worrying and get on with your day.

 How have digestive enzymes made a difference in your life?
 What changes have you noticed after starting on them?
 Please share your story with us – we’d love to hear from you.